William Robinson Jr.: Early life

 Robinson was born on 17 December 1785 in a log cabin in the area soon to become Allegheny.
 He was reputedly the first white child born west of the Allegheny River.
 His parents were James Robinson, who operated a ferry across the river, and Martha Boggs Robinson.
 William was styled "Junior" to distinguish him from an uncle of the same name.
 After schooling at Pittsburgh Academy (now the University of Pittsburgh) and Princeton University, he read law under ex-senator James Ross, but did not go on to practice the profession.

 In 1806, on a flatboat trip down the Ohio River, the young Robinson and several companions were detained on suspicion of taking part in the Aaron Burr conspiracy to found a Southwestern empire.
 They were released as nothing treasonous could be proven against them.

 Business

 Robinson managed a number of companies over his lifetime.
 He was the first president of the Allegheny Bridge Company, which built a bridge over the Allegheny River at the site of his father's ferry crossing (now the site of Pittsburgh's Roberto Clemente Bridge).
 Opened in 1819, the bridge was the first to cross the Allegheny at Pittsburgh.
-Robinson was the first president of the Ohio and Pennsylvania Railroad, which became part of the Pittsburgh, Fort Wayne and Chicago Railway, a major component of the Pennsylvania Railroad system.
+Robinson was the first president of the Ohio and Pennsylvania Railroad, which became part of the Pittsburgh, Fort Wayne and Chicago Railway, a major component of the Pennsylvania Railroad system, for which he was a director from 1851 to 1856.
 He served for 16 years as the first president of the Exchange Bank of Pittsburgh.
 He was also partner in one of the area's early rolling mills.